-Research in the UW Pacific Northwest Udall Center moves forward a precision medicine effort to treat or prevent cognitive impairment and dementia for nearly 1 in 10 patients with Parkinson disease.
+Research in the UW Pacific Northwest Udall Center moves toward a precision medicine effort to treat or prevent cognitive impairment and dementia for nearly 1 in 10 patients with Parkinson's disease.

 Actor Michael J. Fox has drawn national attention to the tremors and difficulties with balancing and walking that affect him and the one million other Americans with Parkinson disease.
 But for researchers in Cyrus Zabetian’s lab at the University of Washington’s Pacific Northwest Udall Center (PANUC), the condition goes beyond the motor system.
 As neurogeneticists, they study the genetic glitches that steer the trajectory of some patients into cognitive impairment and dementia.

 The risk of developing Parkinson disease in one’s lifetime hovers around 1-2% in the general population.
 However, mutations in a gene called GBA bump up that risk about 5 fold.
-What’s more, neurogeneticists have long observed that patients who have one of these mutations often develop earlier cognitive problems, and slide downhill to dementia faster, than those without a mutation.
+What’s more, neurogeneticists have long observed that patients who have one of these mutations often develop cognitive problems earlier in life, and slide downhill to dementia faster, than those without a mutation.

-In a study now published in the journal Movement Disorders, the Zabetian lab shows that mutations, and even a common variant, of the GBA gene lead to a distinct profile of memory and thinking problems in Parkinson disease patients.
-The capture of this new genetic fingerprint positions the UW’s PANUC for a precision medicine approach to treating or preventing GBA-related Parkinson disease.
+In a study published in the journal Movement Disorders, the Zabetian lab showed that mutations, and even a common variant, of the GBA gene lead to a distinct profile of memory and thinking problems in Parkinson's disease patients.
+They have also found that GBA is especially frequent in the the Colombian population.
+For years, they have been following a large group of patients in the Latin American Research Consortium on the Genetics of Parkinson's disease (LARGE-PD).
+In a new study published in Parkinsonism & Related Disorders, the team reports that the GBA mutation appears more frequently in Colombian patients than in Peruvian patients and other European populations.
+The capture of this genetic fingerprint positions the UW’s PANUC for a precision medicine approach to treating or preventing GBA-related Parkinson's disease.

 A Closer Look

-Cyrus Zabetian and his lab have been studying genetic variants that give rise to non-motor symptoms in Parkinson patients for years.
+Cyrus Zabetian, MD, associate professor in UW Department of Neurology, and his lab have been studying genetic variants that give rise to non-motor symptoms in Parkinson's patients for years.
 They’ve found that patients who carry a different risk factor for dementia—the ɛ4 allele of the cholesterol regulator gene “apolipoprotein E” (APOE)—are more likely to lose their memory for names and the meaning of words, much in the way that Alzheimer disease patients do.
-They also demonstrated that Parkinson disease patients with a mutation in the LRRK2 gene actually perform better on cognitive tests than patients without that mutation.
+They also demonstrated that Parkinson's disease patients with a mutation in the LRRK2 gene actually perform better on cognitive tests than patients without that mutation.

-“We finally had enough power to start seeing things,” says the study’s lead author Ignacio Fernandez Mata.
-Now faculty in the UW Neurology Department, Mata joined the Zabetian lab as a post doc in 2006 after studying the genetics of Parkinson disease in his home city of Oviedo in Asturias, Spain, and then the Mayo Clinic in Florida.
+“We finally had enough power to start seeing things,” says the study’s lead author Ignacio Fernandez Mata, PhD.
+Now a researcher at the Cleveland Clinic's Lerner Institute, Mata joined the UW Zabetian lab as a post doc in 2006 after studying the genetics of Parkinson's disease in his home city of Oviedo in Asturias, Spain, and then the Mayo Clinic in Florida.

 Collaboration is a powerful scientific tool.
 All participating centers agreed to use the same battery of cognitive tests to evaluate their patients, allowing Mata to pull more nuanced information than simply ‘demented’ or ‘not demented’ out of the pooled cognitive data.
 He looked at the patient performance in a whole range of cognitive domains, including long- and short-term memory, language, attention, and reasoning.
 He then compared GBA mutation carriers to non-carriers.